ldez/traefik-certs-dumper/readme.md

       --crt-ext string   The file extension of the generated certificates (default ".crt") --dest string      Path to store the dump content. (default "./dump") -h, --help             help for dump
-      --key-ext string   The file extension of the generated privates keys (default ".key") --source string    Path to 'acme.json' file. (default "./acme.json")
+      --key-ext string   The file extension of the generated private keys (default ".key") --source string    Path to 'acme.json' file. (default "./acme.json")
 ```